Skip to main content

 Course Requirements & Planning

 In planning their course of study, students should consult with the Director of Doctoral Studies and faculty members whose interests they share.
-It is also expected that students will meet with the PhD Coordinator each quarter to confirm their course selection meets the PhD Program’s seminar requirements.
+It is also expected that students will consult with the Graduate Coordinator each quarter to confirm their course selection meets the PhD Program’s seminar requirements.
 Students may also refer to the following publications when exploring their course options each quarter:

 The list of annual course offerings is available each Winter Quarter.
 It provides a tentative schedule of classes and seminars offered by the Literature Department for the following year.